alronz/b2c-database-selection/MongoDB/Getting Started/installation.md

 ##### Windows Systems

-MongoDB is supported on most of Windows versions except for Windows XP.
+MongoDB is supported on most of Windows versions except Windows XP.
 To install MongoDB, first you need to download the latest production version of MongoDB that is suitable for your Windows architecture (32 or 64 bit) from [MondoDB website](https://www.mongodb.org/downloads?_ga=1.147842807.1782745976.1443197794#production).
 After downloading the MongoDB installation file (a file with .msi extension), double click the file to start the installation.
 Follow the guided installation screens till the end which should be easy to follow.
 When the installation is completed, you can start MongoDB using the following commands assuming you have installed MongoDB in your C driver: